dnwitko/Elegoo-AI-Robot/README.md

 ## Fine-tuning & Testing AI Capabilities (WIP)

-The ESP32-S3-EYE module is now ready to be fine-tuned and tested.
-The goal is to verify the system's responsiveness and accuracy in various environments, in order to improve the car's interactivity and functionality.
-Since Teachable Machine doesn't support direct fine-tuning, you may start by re-training the model with new or more diverse data, and replacing your models in the same directory with your fine-tuned model (remember to quantize!).
+The ESP32-S3-EYE module fine-tuning is quite limited.
+The goal of fine-tuning is to verify the system's responsiveness and accuracy in various environments, in order to improve the car's interactivity and functionality.
+Since Teachable Machine doesn't support direct fine-tuning, you can simply re-training the model with new or more diverse data, and replacing your models in the same directory with your fine-tuned model (remember to quantize!).

 ## Research Symposium Focus (WIP)